boldbi/bold-bi-docs/docs/security-configuration/x-frame-options.md

 ![Content Security Policy settings for font](/static/assets/security-configuration/images/enable-x-frame-options.png)

 > **Warning:** Please ensure that you do not use iframe-based embedding, as it will not function when the X-Frame-Options setting is enabled in Bold BI.
-Click [here](/embedding-options/iframe-embedding/)  to learn more about iframe based embedding.
+Click on the [iFrame Embedding](/embedding-options/iframe-embedding/) to learn more about iframe based embedding.